Messiri4/SocialMediaAppDemo/README.md

 # SocialMediaAppDemo
-React social media app demo
+A frontend design social media app demo using react.js, html and css